You are interested in a certification, but don’t have time to attend a training course?

 The most import step for your CPSA®-F exam preparation is taking a close look into the documents section of the iSAQB®.
 There you will find the latest version of the CPSA®-F curriculum, exam regulations and a mock exam, as well as a comprehensive glossary of software architecture terminology.
 The curriculum provides for each of its sections clearly defined goals and specific vocabulary, which makes your preparatory work very efficient.
 Within the exam regulations you will also find example questions that give you a glimpse into the actual test scenario.

-For candidates looking for a more in-depth preparation we can also recommend the official study guide Software Architecture Fundamentals by Mahbouba Gharbi, Arne Koschel, and Andreas Rausch.
-It complies with the CPSA®-F curriculum and covers it accordingly.
+For candidates looking for a more in-depth preparation we can also recommend Software Architecture Foundation, by Gernot Starke and Alexander Lorz, which complies with the CPSA®-F curriculum and covers it accordingly, as well as Software Architecture Fundamentals by Mahbouba Gharbi, Arne Koschel, and Andreas Rausch.

 Candidates looking to prepare for TMMi Professional certification should consult the syllabus and sample exams, of which the latest version is available to download directly from TMMi.